Beehive Bowl

 The Southern Utah–Weber State football rivalry, known as the Beehive Bowl, is the annual football game between Southern Utah University and Weber State University.
 Between 1984 and 2006, the schools met 17 times.
 In 2011, Southern Utah joined the Big Sky Conference, making it a yearly rivalry.
 On January 14, 2021, the Western Athletic Conference announced that they are reinstating football, with Southern Utah among the teams moving to the WAC.
 On June 16, 2022, the two schools announced a six-game, home-and-home football series beginning in 2026.
+On June 25, 2025, the Big Sky Conference announced Southern Utah will rejoin the conference in 2026, making the game a yearly rivalry once again.